idfive/Developer-Documentation/docs/back-end/drupal/drupal-simplesamlphp-password-protection.md

 # Simplesamlphp (per page) password protection in drupal

 Requires saml auth in order to view a page.
 This assumes you are already using simplesamlphp for authentication, via the drupal module.
 Similar approaches could be used for different SSO solutions.
+The main idea is to add a boolean field to a single content type, to require login in order to view the content or not.

 ## To enact

+- Create the boolean field.
 - Create the service.
 - Preproccess the entity.